Skip to main content

 15) Changes to this policy

 We may update this policy.
 The “Effective date” will change.
-If changes are material, we will take reasonable steps to notify users (for example via the website or email).
+If changes are material, we will take reasonable steps to notify users.

 Contact